Senzing/stream-configuration/README.md

 # spike-stream-configuration

-**WARNING**: This project is a "[spike](https://en.wikipedia.org/wiki/Spike_%28software_development%29)".

-It is meant to test an idea.

-It probably:

-1. Is incomplete.
-1. Doesn't work.
-1. Is a work in-progress and may not be intended for final product status.
+## :construction: Under construction

+This repository is work in anticipation of a HTTP service for changing Senzing G2 configuration.

+It is not recommended for general use.

 ## Overview

-The [stream-configuration.py](stream-configuration.py) python script is used to perform Senzing configuration via input from:
+The goal of the [stream-configuration.py](stream-configuration.py) python script is to perform Senzing configuration via input from:

 1. Local or URL-addressable file
 1. RESTful micro-service